-Brian Holst, PT, DPT, CSCS, graduated from Texas Woman’s University’s physical therapy program located within the renowned Texas Medical Center in 2016.
+Brian Holst, PT, DPT, SCS, CSCS, graduated from Texas Woman’s University’s physical therapy program located within the renowned Texas Medical Center in 2016.
 He joins Twin Cities Orthopedics following a 13-month sports residency program working with high school, collegiate, and professional athletes focused primarily in the care of overhead athletes.
 Brian utilizes a wide variety of therapeutic tools in assisting his patients return to prior level of function which may be athletic competition or recreational activities.
 Brian believes in a holistic approach to therapy applying manual techniques, corrective exercise, and partial blood flow restriction rehabilitation to get his patients back to their best.
 He is excited to join the TCO team and is looking forward to participating in the Athletic Competition Enhancement (ACE) program moving forwards.
 Brian loves playing with his golden retriever Kali, spending time with family and friends, and anything outdoors (running/biking/golf/soccer)!
 He can’t wait to get a taste of the Minnesota winters!

 Sports Specialty Practice